LucaBongiorni/ModemManager/README.md

 ## To do
 - Add CDC support
 - Some info about the connection
-- Fix the connect button
+- Better connection status (Remember status, show connecting)
 - Eliminate rebooting

 ## Installation